kniec/aws-neuropointillist-workshop/content/04-permutationtesting/01-firstpart.md

 The `-nozero` option avoids creating new files if no clusters survive correction.

 You are now able to visualize your thresholded statistical map (`n.finger.tstat.multi-threshed.nii.gz` in this example) in AFNI or whatever your favorite program is.
+If you do want to use AFNI, it helps to have a standard anatomical map for use as an underlay.
+You can copy one from FSL by executing `cp  $AFNI_HOME/MNI_avg152T1+tlrc* ./`.
+It can also be helpful to set the space for the multi-threshed images so that AFNI knows it can overlay it on a standard anatomical map.
+Do so by running `3drefit -view tlrc -space MNI n.finger.tstat.multi-threshed.*nii.gz` in whatever directory you saved those files.

 ## References